Middlebury Lower Taxes Alliance

 - Town expenses grow 5% every year, mostly school costs.

-- A new or refurbished school will cost $80–100 million — Middlebury must cover about 30%.
+- A new or refurbished school will cost $80 to $100 million, of which Middlebury must cover about 30%.

-- With no remaining surpluses or savings, taxes will climb at least 5% annually — likely more after 2025.
+- With no remaining surpluses or savings, taxes will climb at least 5% annually, and likely more after 2025.

 Why Commercial Development Matters